Joint Council of Municipalities: Contemporary period

 In 2010 request to amend legal standing of the entity reached the Parliament of Croatia during the discussion on amendments of the Constitutional Act on the Rights of National Minorities.
 The original proposal by the Cabinet of Jadranka Kosor to lawmakers included constitutional amendment accepting requests for a changed legal standing with the following provision:

 In the area of Vukovar-Syrmia and Osijek-Baranja County and in accordance with the Basic Agreement on Eastern Slavonia, Baranja and Western Sirmium of 12 November 1995.
 (Erdut Agreement) and the Letter of Intent of the Croatian Government of 13 January 1997., the Joint Council of Municipalities functions as a legal entity.

 This proposal by the center right government provoked a heated Parliamentary debate with criticism arising from the centrist liberal Croatian People's Party and followed by the center left MPs.
 Opponents argued that this proposal will create a kind of local government unit with no parallel in the rest of the country.
 Milorad Pupovac, MP of the Serb national minority condemned the MPs who were willing to recognize the full independence of Kosovo, while objecting to the autonomy of the local Serbian community.
 President of the Independent Democratic Serbian Party Vojislav Stanimirović condemned MP Vesna Pusić (then-President of the National Committee for Monitoring Accession Negotiations with EU).

-At the ZVO Emergency Council Meeting on the next day then President Dragan Crnogorac condemned statements by Pusić, Ingrid Antičević-Marinović, Josip Leko and Zoran Vinković.
+At the Joint Council of Municipalities Emergency Council Meeting on the next day then President Dragan Crnogorac condemned statements by Pusić, Ingrid Antičević-Marinović, Josip Leko and Zoran Vinković.
 He also said; We are not autonomists or separatists, we are legally elected representatives in the local government and members of the Council.
 Pusić explained her attitude later in the weekly Novosti where she said that she believes that the council should definitely exist but that it does not need constitutional protection.
 Eventually a compromise was reached that the council would receive preferred status, ensured by an ordinary, not constitutional law.

-ZVO is the target of sharp criticism by the Croatian right-wing groups.
+The Joint Council of Municipalities is the target of sharp criticism by the Croatian right-wing groups.
 The Croatian Party of Rights claims that the Council represents a continuation and continuity of Eastern Slavonia, Baranja and Western Syrmia.